nickmckenney/Building-a-JSON-API/presentations.md

 ### Hard Requirements

+Your video must be uploaded to YouTube, Vimeo, or some other service.
+Please do not e-mail us your video or put it in a Github repository since it will probably be at least 500MB.

-Your video must include:
+**Your video must include:**

 - A website or e-mail address through which you can be contacted.
 This can be included either in the video itself or as the video description (the text beneath YouTube videos).
 - A description and demo of your app
-- A code sample explaining one thing you’re proud of
+- A code sample explaining one thing you're proud of
-- One thing you’d do differently next time
+- One thing you'd do differently next time
-- The next feature you’d implement if you had more time
+- The next feature you would like to implement

 ### Submission deadline: Thursday, August 6th, 11:00pm